Boris Cherny: 5 parallel Claudes + 5-10 browser sessions (Jan 2026) : concurrency as the multiplier

 1. It's vanilla.
 The creator of Claude Code doesn't heavily customize it.
 No exotic hooks, no deep plugin stack.
 The leverage comes from how he uses the tool, not from configuring the tool.
 This is a rebuke to every team that has built a 500-line custom integration before trying the basic workflow.

 2. Concurrency is the multiplier.
-Five terminals + 5–10 browser sessions is not a productivity gimmick — it's the entire insight.
+Five terminals + 5–10 browser sessions is not a productivity gimmick.
+It's the entire insight.
 A single agent session waiting for input is dead time.
 Five sessions means at any moment, at least one is ready for review.
 The iTerm2 notification pattern is the UX primitive that makes it work; without notifications, you're just manually polling tabs.

 What we actually do with this